 3. Keep the injured person comfortable until help arrives

 You know that your friend is conscious and breathing because they can talk to you so there is no need to put them in the Recovery Position or start CPR (Cardio-Pulmonary Resuscitation).
 Don’t move them unless they are in danger.
-Do not take off their ski boots.
+Don’t take off their ski boots.
 Don’t give them anything to eat or drink.
 The most comfortable position for a swollen, injured knee is bent at 30 degrees, with something under the knee to support it.
 Carry a foil space blanket with you in your rucksack and use this to keep the person warm.
 When the emergency rescue team arrive on the scene, tell them what has happened.

 A different scenario